+There are countless books most successful people have read.
+Generally, one of the things that build successful people is reading books.
 Whenever you read a good book, somewhere in the world, a door of opportunity opens.
 But if you only read what everyone else is reading, you can only think what everyone else is thinking.
 And you can only achieve what everyone else is achieving.
 Since most people struggle and live average lives, you want to be reading what the successful ones are reading.

 1. Outliers: The Story of Success by Malcolm Gladwell

-If you are going to be reading books successful people have read, you may as well start with one that explores where successful people come from.
+If you are going to be reading books successful people have read, you may as well start with the one that explores where successful people come from.
 In Outliers, Malcolm Gladwell engages in a study to discover what separates high-achieving individuals in various fields from everyone else.
-In the book, the author approaches an interesting and rather startling hypothesis: individual merit plays only a small roll in success.
+In the book, the author approaches an interesting and rather startling hypothesis: individual merit plays only a small role in success.
 According to Gladwell, luck, circumstances, timing, culture, and even a person’s birth date are all part of the complex roadmap that leads towards success.
-Outliers is a fascinating read.
+Outlier is a fascinating read.
 It may even help you identify some of the unique factors which could contribute to your success.

 2. How to Win Friends and Influence People by Dale Carnegie

 If you think your knowledge is all you need to be successful, this book will thwart that belief.
 According to Carnegie, only 15 percent of financial success could be attributed to professional knowledge.
 Instead, he ascribed financial success primarily to, “the ability to express ideas, to assume leadership, and to arouse enthusiasm among people.”
 In How To Win Friends And Influence People, Carnegie goes about teaching you how to accomplish just that.
 The author details the six ways to make people like you, the nine ways to change people without arousing resentment, and the twelve ways to win people to your way of thinking.
 One of the richest men in the world, Warren Buffet claims the book changed his life.